jarus/fabric-gunicorn/README.rst

   The path for the pidfile of the gunicorn master process.
   Default: ``remote_workdir/gunicorn.pid``

+env.gunicorn_workers
+  The number of gunicorn worker process.
+  Default: ``1``

+env.gunicorn_worker_class
+  The class of worker you want to use.
+Normal the default ``sync`` worker should run fine.
+More under: http://gunicorn.org/design.html

 env.django_settings_module
   This is special for django to set the DJANGO_SETTINGS_MODULE path.
   Example: ``mydjangoproject.settings``